 Description and Biology

 The lesser canna leafroller, Geshna cannalis, is a small caterpillar related to the European corn borer, pickleworm, coneworms, sod webworms and others.
-The lesser canna leafroller overwinters as larvae in the leaves and stems of canna and the moths emerge to mate and lay eggs after new growth emerges in spring.
-When the larvae hatch, they feed within the new, still rolled up leaves.
-Older larvae can actually tie the edges of older leaves together and roll the leaf back up!
-The lesser canna leafroller is evidently not cannibalistic as several caterpillars can be found feeding inside one rolled leaf.
+The lesser canna leafroller overwinters as slender caterpillars in the leaves and stems of canna.
+After pupating, new moths emerge to mate and lay eggs after new growth emerges in spring.
+When the tiny, new caterpillars hatch, they feed within the new, still rolled up leaves.
+Older caterpillars can actually tie the edges of older leaves together and roll the leaf back up!
+The lesser canna leafroller is evidently not cannibalistic as several caterpillars can be found feeding or overwintering inside one rolled leaf.

 Cannas, wild and cultivated, seem to be the only host plant of the lesser canna leafroller.
 Theser caterpillars only feed on the upper epidermis and mesophyl primarily inside rolled up leaves.
 If not managed, lesser canna leafrollers may completely destroy the aesthetic value of cannas.